xeu974/freeday-doc/docs/bot-slack.md

   token_rotation_enabled: false
 ```

+Then go in the *Basic Information* section.
+Here you will find various credentials that need to be copied into Freeday's environment file.

 Finally, install the app to your Workspace in the *Install App* section.

 > Note: The `event_subscriptions` URL must be validated in Slack app configuration.